marshki/PowerballPy/README.rst

 Requirements
 ------------
-Install Python requirements:
+Install Python requirements per your version of Python:
 ::
     pip install -r requirements.txt
+    pip3 install -r requirements.txt

 Usage
 -----
-Run directly from a shell with:
+Run directly from a shell per your version of Python:

 ::
     python powerballPy.py
+    python3 powerballPy.py

 Program generates the following set:

 * 5 pseudo-random numbers between 1 and 69, inclusive (with no duplicates), and